straydogstudio/s3_rails/README.md

 Create an S3 bucket, placing templates inside it as if it were the `app/views` directory.
 For instance, if you had an `app/views/reports/yearly_report.pdf.prawn` file, you would move it to `reports/yearly_report.pdf.prawn` inside the S3 bucket.

-Now create an individual user under the Identity and Access Management AWS console, and give read only access to your bucket [using policies](#s3-bucket-and-iam-policies).
+Now create an individual user under your Identity and Access Management AWS console, and give read only access to your bucket [using policies](#s3-bucket-and-iam-policies).

 ###Configure S3